billy-le/billyle.dev/src/content/posts/self-hosting-my-website-with-coolify-a-tutorial.md

 ![coolify onboarding - server page](../../../public/images/blog/self-hosting/coolify-resource-destination.png)

 And lastly, it will ask you for the URL for the public repository.
 Find that and paste it into the field.
 It will get the meta data from the git repo and should populate all the necessary details.

-Remember to toggle the "Is it a static site" toggle if it applies to you.
+The important part here is the Publish Directory where the build output will be.
+Also toggle the "Is it a static site" toggle if it applies to you.

 ![coolify onboarding - server page](../../../public/images/blog/self-hosting/coolify-source-repo.png)